abhiverse01/the-coders-handbook/docker - 101/docker.md

 #### 5. **Docker’s Key Benefit: Isolation**

 One of Docker's most significant advantages is **isolation**.
 It provides the ability to encapsulate an application, along with all of its dependencies, inside a container.
-This ensures that each container operates in its own self-contained environment, which can prevent conflicts between applications or even with the host operating system.
+This ensures that each container operates in its self-contained environment, which can prevent conflicts between applications or even with the host operating system.
 Here’s a deeper look into how isolation works and its real-world benefits:

 #### How Isolation Works:
-- **Containerized Environment**: Each Docker container runs its own instance of an application, along with all the required libraries, dependencies, and even its file system, networking, and processes.
-These components are completely isolated from other containers and from the host machine.
+- **Containerized Environment**: Each Docker container runs its instance of an application, along with all the required libraries, dependencies, and even its file system, networking, and processes.
+These components are completely isolated from other containers and the host machine.
 - **Process-level Isolation**: Inside the container, processes are run as if they are on a separate system, utilizing only the resources allocated to them.
 These processes cannot see or interfere with processes in other containers or on the host system.
 - **Namespace and Cgroups**: Docker uses Linux features such as namespaces and control groups (cgroups) to achieve this level of isolation.
   - **Namespaces**: This creates a separate view for resources such as file systems, users, process IDs (PIDs), and network interfaces.
 It ensures that a container’s processes only see their own environment and not the host’s or other containers.